SHARVESH-G/bittweeks/README.md

 # 🐦 bittweeks

-Welcome to **bittweeks** – a backend-powered project designed to handle social posts, user authentication, events, messaging, and lost & found functionalities.
-This repository provides the backend server setup using Node.js, Express, MongoDB, and popular middleware for a robust web application.
+Welcome to **bittweeks** – a full-stack web application designed to handle social posts, user authentication, events, messaging, and lost & found functionalities.
+This repository includes both the frontend and backend, built with modern technologies to deliver a complete, scalable, and responsive user experience.

 ---

 ## 🚀 Introduction

 **bittweeks** is a backend project structured to support a modern web application with features like user registration, authentication, posting, messaging, event management, and lost & found services.
 It leverages REST API architecture and integrates various essential Node.js packages to ensure security, scalability, and ease of development.
 ---

 ## ✨ Features